gendetection/UnbiasedGenImage/README.md

 ⬇️ We provide an easy GenImage download here: [DOWNLOAD](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FAKDIHF).
 Furthermore, we removed corrupted files in the GenImage download and added a metadata CSV.
 This CSV is needed for our training and validation code and contains additional information like content classes of each image which is not part of the original dataset.
 <br>
-use our download-script like this, since the web interface doesn't allow downloading all files at one:
+Use our download-script like this, since the web interface doesn't allow downloading all files at one:

 ```bash
 python download_genimage.py <--continue> <--destination {path}>
 ```

+- `--continue`: Optional.
+Skip files if they already exist.
+Default is to start a new download.
+- `--destination {path}`: Optional.
+Specify a custom directory where the files should be downloaded.
+Default is ./GenImage_download

 ## Code details